oZelloX/QA-portfolio-/all_automation_tests/README.md

 # All Automation Tests

-This folder will include automated test scripts and frameworks in the future.
+This folder is reserved for automated test scripts and frameworks.

-Planned tools and languages:
+Planned tools and technologies:
 - Selenium or Playwright
-- JavaScript / Python / Java
+- JavaScript, Python, or Java
-- GitHub Actions (optional)
+- GitHub Actions (optional for CI)

-Currently under development.
+Content is currently under development and will be added in future updates.